tbpalsulich/huby/readme.md

     mkdir huby-meat
     cd huby-meat
-    touch header.huby
-    touch footer.huby
     touch config.huby
     mkdir bodies

 Then fill in the files/folders as described below.
+Most people will want a header and a footer, since that is the point of huby.
+But, they are not mandatory.
 Alternatively, run `huby init [output folder] [ignore folder]` inside your root website directory.
 Huby will create the folders and files above then parse through `output folder`, ignoring items in `ignore folder`, creating .huby files within the `huby-meat/bodies` folder.